threedworld-mit/tdw/Documentation/lessons/wheelchair_replicants/overview.md

 Like [objects](../core_concepts/objects.md) and [scenes](../core_concepts/scenes.md), and Replicants, Wheelchair Replicants are **asset bundles** stored on a remote S3 server that must be downloaded before they can be added to the scene.
 This means that when you first add a Wheelchair Replicant to the scene, there will be a brief pause while it is downloaded and loaded into memory.
 For subsequent scene resets, the Wheelchair Replicant will already in memory and will appear immediately.

-Like all other asset bundle types in TDW, Replicants have metadata records stored in the TDW Python module.
-Each Replicant has a corresponding [`HumanoidRecord`](../../python/librarian/humanoid_librarian.md), which is stored in a [`HumanoidLibrarian`](../../python/librarian/humanoid_librarian.md).
+Like all other asset bundle types in TDW, Wheelchair Replicants have metadata records stored in the TDW Python module.
+Each Wheelchair Replicant has a corresponding [`HumanoidRecord`](../../python/librarian/humanoid_librarian.md), which is stored in a [`HumanoidLibrarian`](../../python/librarian/humanoid_librarian.md).
 To print the name of each available Wheelchair Replicant:

 ```python
 from tdw.librarian import HumanoidLibrarian